Word@Work, Let God's Word energise your working day!

 Matthew 24:32-35

-Fig trees, like all other plants, have a recognisable cycle of growth and producing the next generation.
-Fruit, although we like to eat the fleshy parts, is really the container of the seeds which will eventually grow into new trees.
-In an agricultural community, getting the timing right would make the difference between a commercial profit and a loss.
-So growers became expert in predicting the maturing stages of the figs and therefore the time when they could be harvested and taken to market.
+Jesus used the fruiting cycle of a fig tree to illustrate the certainty of His prediction of the Temple’s destruction (it happened in AD70) and His Second Coming (Matthew 24:3).
+Fig trees, like all other plants, have a recognisable cycle of growth which produce the next generation.
+Each fruit, although we like to eat the fleshy parts, is really the container of the seeds which will eventually grow into new plants.
+In an agricultural community, getting the timing right makes the difference between a commercial profit and a loss.

 Unprepared For Disaster